top of page

 • Comte stated, "It is common that we only believe what we can personally observe.
 However, it is impossible to live without faith."

-• Everyone in his daily life constantly believes and acts upon facts not seen or explainable.
+Everyone in their daily life constantly believes and acts upon facts not seen or explainable.

-This is what some people say 50 years after it happened.
+This is what some people believe 50 years after it happened.

 Luckily, this website author doesn't have that problem, as he participated in the moon landings.

-• If we don't see it, it's hard to believe.
-It's our nature.
+If we don't see it, then it can be difficult for us to believe.

-• Well, I experienced it, so I believe it.
+• Well, this author experienced it, so I believe it.

 Are scientists always right, and can they be trusted?

-• The "mainstream" scientific community does not like their theories challenged.
+• The "mainstream" scientific community does not like its theories challenged.

-Alfred Wegener proposed that the continents of Earth are moving.
+• Alfred Wegener proposed that Earth's continents were moving.

 Between 1912 and 1929, he published evidence based on fossil and rock samples to support his theory.

-• Some unbelievers say, "If God creates perfection, why is the Earth tilted on its axis, and why isn't there one landmass?"
+• "If God creates perfection, why is the Earth tilted on its axis, and why isn't there one landmass?"

 The problem most of us humans have, as noted by Comte, is that we must see to believe.

-How do we know God didn't deliberately create the earth with a tilted axis?
+How do we know that God didn't deliberately create the Earth with a tilted axis?

-A massive meteor did smash into the earth in the Gulf of Mexico, for instance.
+For instance, a massive meteor did smash into the Earth in the Gulf of Mexico.

-The moon is out there tugging and pulling, which scientists (God bless them) think arrived after the creation of Earth.
+The moon is out there tugging and pulling, and scientists (God bless them) believe it was formed after Earth's creation.

-• Scientists have revealed facts and evidence that demonstrate Earth's perfect axis.
+• Scientists have revealed facts and evidence that demonstrate the Earth's axis is perfect.

-One theory is that the moon was created or placed in orbit after the Earth's creation, which caused the tilt.
+One theory suggests that the moon was either created or placed in orbit after Earth's formation, which caused the planet's tilt.

-Another theory is that a large chunk of space junk hit Earth in the Gulf and knocked it off its axis.
+Another theory suggests that a large piece of space junk struck Earth in the Gulf, causing the Earth to tilt off its axis.

 The meteor hit the Gulf of Mexico and the surrounding Mexican landmass.

-The impact from the meteor could also have been severe enough to cause a worldwide flood.
+The impact from the meteor could have been severe enough to cause a worldwide flood.

-Furthermore, the ashes that spewed into the air could have killed the dinosaurs and most all mammals on Earth.
+Furthermore, the ashes released into the atmosphere may have contributed to the extinction of dinosaurs and many mammals on Earth.

-This theory receives support from non-biblical writers, physical evidence, and uncovered discoveries.
+This theory receives support from non-biblical writers, physical evidence, and recent discoveries.

 Think about this one.